MicrosoftDocs/architecture-center/docs/example-scenario/secrets/secure-refresh-tokens.md

 ### Azure portal

 You can use the Azure portal to set up the managed identity for Azure Functions to access Key Vault.
 From the Functions app's **Identity** page, copy the Managed Identity Principal's **Object ID**.
 Then create a Key Vault access policy to enable `get` secret permissions for the Azure Functions managed identity.
-For more information, see [Add a system-assigned identity](https://docs.microsoft.com/azure/app-service/overview-managed-identity?tabs=dotnet#add-a-system-assigned-identity).
+For more information, see [Add a system-assigned identity](https://docs.microsoft.com/azure/app-service/overview-managed-identity?tabs=dotnet#add-a-system-assigned-identity) and [Use Key Vault references for App Service and Azure Functions](https://docs.microsoft.com/azure/app-service/app-service-key-vault-references).

 ![Screenshot showing how to enable managed identity in the Azure portal.](./media/system-assigned-managed-identity-in-azure-portal.png)